Middle Wallop Airfield - History

 Written By Richard Hall

-When the Second World War began Middle Wallop was still under construction but by its end, the airfield had provided a major contribution to the defence of Britain and the liberation of Europe.
-Over the years the base has been used by the RAF, the USAAF, the Royal Navy and today the Headquarters of the Army Air Corps is located here with a number of flying units.
+When the Second World War began, Middle Wallop was still under construction, but by its end, the airfield had provided a significant contribution to the defence of Britain and the liberation of Europe.
+Over the years, the base has been used by the RAF, the USAAF, the Royal Navy and today, the Headquarters of the Army Air Corps is located here with a number of flying units.

-Located next to the A343 road in Hampshire Middle Wallop was originally planned to be a bomber station.
-However, while under construction in April 1940 the airfield's proposed use changed and it came under the jurisdiction of 11 Group Fighter Command.
+Located next to the A343 road in Hampshire, Middle Wallop was initially planned to be a bomber station.
+However, while under construction in April 1940, the airfield's proposed use changed, and it came under the jurisdiction of No. 11 Group Fighter Command.
 The airfield itself was of grass with a concrete perimeter track and hardstandings.
+The landing area measured 1,200 yards (later extended to 1,600 yards) N-S, NE-SW 1,400 yards (later extended to 1,900 yards), E-W 1,250 yards and SE-NW 1,000 yards.
+Five C Type hangars were also constructed.

-Located next to the A343 road in Hampshire Middle Wallop was originally planned to be a bomber station.
-However, while under construction in April 1940 the airfield's proposed use changed and it came under the jurisdiction of 11 Group Fighter Command.
+Located next to the A343 road in Hampshire, Middle Wallop was initially planned to be a bomber station.
+However, while under construction in April 1940, the airfield's proposed use changed, and it came under the jurisdiction of No. 11 Group Fighter Command.
 The airfield itself was of grass with a concrete perimeter track and hardstandings.
+The landing area measured 1,200 yards (later extended to 1,600 yards) N-S, NE-SW 1,400 yards (later extended to 1,900 yards), E-W 1,250 yards and SE-NW 1,000 yards.
+Five C Type hangars were also constructed.

-Middle Wallop's first occupants were 15 Flight Training School (FTS) flying Airspeed Oxfords and Miles Masters, who for operational reasons, were required to vacate Lossiemouth.
-The Flight initially had a difficult time due to the lack of facilities at the still uncompleted airfield, but by May training was well underway.
-At the same time events in Europe were taking a turn for the worse as the Germans began their advance through France.
+Middle Wallop's first occupants were No. 15 Flight Training School (FTS) flying Airspeed Oxfords and Miles Masters, who were required to vacate Lossiemouth for operational reasons.
+The Flight initially had a difficult time due to the lack of facilities at the still uncompleted airfield, but by May, training was well underway.
+At the same time, events in Europe were taking a turn for the worse as the Germans began their advance through France.

 |

-On 21 May 1940 Middle Wallop received orders to operate fighters.
-Shortly after Hawker Hurricanes of 601 (County of London) Squadron arrived from Tangmere.
+On 21 May 1940, Middle Wallop received orders to operate fighters.
+Shortly after, Hawker Hurricanes of No. 601 (County of London) Squadron arrived from Tangmere.
 The unit took part in escort duties to cover attacks by Bristol Blenheim bombers on captured Luftwaffe airfields in France.
 This was in a bid to slow the Germans advance across the country during Blitzkrieg, which had caught the Allies completely by surprise.

 |

-No 15 FTS left Middle Wallop on 11 June 1940 and a period of transition took place at the airfield.
+No. 15 FTS left Middle Wallop on 11 June 1940, and a period of transition took place at the airfield.
 No 1 (RCAF) Squadron formed in June and spent six weeks training before moving to Croydon.
-No 238 Squadron also arrived in the same month, again flying Hurricanes to replace 601 who relocated to Tangmere.
-The squadron were soon in action when 238's Green Section shot down a Messerschmitt Bf110C of 9/ZG76, which force landed at Lulworth on 11 July 1940.
+No. 238 Squadron also arrived in the same month, again flying Hurricanes to replace 601 who relocated to Tangmere.
+The squadron was soon in action when No. 238's Green Section shot down a Messerschmitt Bf110C of 9/ZG76, which force landed at Lulworth on 11 July 1940.
+One other squadron, No. 236 of Coastal Command flying Blenheims, also arrived during June 1940, staying until the following July before departing to Thorney Island.

-During July 1940, 238 was joined by 609 (West Riding) Squadron flying Supermarine Spitfire Is and also the Bristol Blenheims of 604 (County of Middlesex) Squadron.
+During July 1940, No. 238 was joined by No. 609 (West Riding) Squadron flying Supermarine Spitfire Is and the Bristol Blenheims of No. 604 (County of Middlesex) Squadron.
+In addition, a brief appearance was made at this time by No. 501 Squadron's Hurricanes, who stayed for three weeks.
 As a Sector Station, Middle Wallop also had a Section Operations Room located at the airfield.
-Operating under the Dowding System of Fighter Control, commands were passed out from 11 Group Headquarters at Uxbridge to the individual Sector Stations.
+Operating under the Dowding System of Fighter Control, commands were passed out from No. 11 Group Headquarters at Uxbridge to the individual Sector Stations.

 |